-The use of location-based social networks is growing, in fact its been on a steady increase in the past few years.
+The use of location-based social networks is growing, in fact, its been on a steady increase in the past few years.
 Foursquare recently hit 10 million users and Gowalla is at a million last I heard.
-At its basic form, there a great way to keep tack of what your friends are up to.
+At its basic form, there a great way to keep track of what your friends are up to.
 But, have you ever thought about using these social networks to enhance your dates?
 Using networks like Gowalla & Foursquare on dates can actually create a really fun date experience.
 Especially when you’re just getting to know one another.

 Here’s how I used Gowalla to turn a regular date into a memorable one which I have to admit, totally impressed the object of my desire.

 Second – Plan your date by figuring out ahead of time where you will be going.
 For example, if you’re planning a leisure walk around a neighborhood I suggest picking and choosing spots you’ve been too before.
-This can be anything from retail shops, parks, coffee shops or you can create you’re own spot just for the occasion.
+This can be anything from retail shops, parks, coffee shops or you can create your own spot just for the occasion.

 Once you’ve picked spots you’d like to take your date, look them up online on Gowalla.com or via the mobile app.
 Gowalla has a nifty option that allows users to set personal messages to friends (a function that is surprisingly not available on Foursquare.).
 These messages will only be visible to the friend you choose and only when they check into the place you’ve chosen.
-By know you know where I’m going with this.
+By know, you know where I’m going with this.
 In each place, place a message and make sure its dedicated only to your date.
 If you don’t know what to say, just put down light-hearted & simple messages, talk about what the place means to you or an experience you’ve had.
 If you’ve never been to the place, say that you’re happy to discover it for the first time with your date.

-Be warned that Gowalla sends an email to the person you’ve dedicated the a message to every time you enter a new message.
+Be warned that Gowalla sends an email to the person you’ve dedicated the message to every time you enter a new message.
 Gowalla doesn’t specifically send over the information you just entered, just a notice letting them know that there’s a message waiting for them.
 I learned the hard way which ruined the surprise, I’ve checked and I don’t think there’s an option to turn those notices off.

-My date was a walking date in Montreal’s Plateau neighborhood, for this I planned over a dozen stops.
+My date was a walking date in Montreal’s Plateau neighbourhood, for this I planned over a dozen stops.
 I didn’t think we would hit every one but I thought it would be a good idea to cover my bases.

-The resulting date lasted just over 4 hours because, my date was so impressed by all the work I did she wanted to check into as many places as possible.
+The resulting date lasted just over 4 hours because my date was so impressed by all the work I did she wanted to check into as many places as possible.
 More importantly, the date went so well that it resulted in several follow-up dates and an amazing relationship.
 In fact, my girlfriend now tells this story to all her friends who are often green with envy.